browserengineering/book/book/accessibility.md

 }
 ```

-Finally, what if someone sets `outline` on an element that isn't
-focused?
-It's not really clear why you'd do that, but in a real
-browser that draws the outline no matter what.
-We can implement that
-by changing all of our `paint` methods to use `has_outline` instead of
+Finally, change all of our `paint` methods to use `has_outline` instead of
-`is_focused` to draw the outline; focused elements will have an
+`is_focused` to draw the outline (this will mean developers can put an outline
+on any element if they want to).
+Focused elements will have an outline thanks
-outline thanks to the browser style sheet above:
+to the browser style sheet above:

 ``` {.python}
 class LineLayout: